 The Risks of Prescription Drug Addiction

 Even if you were prescribed a medication by your physician, addiction is still possible.
-Those who abuse these prescription drugs, taking more than is necessary, increase their risk of addiction even more.
+Those involved in prescription drug abuse, taking more than is necessary, increase their risk of addiction even more.

 Most prescription drugs are not meant to be a long-term solution.
 Many opioid painkillers, for example, are short-term crutches after an accident or a surgery.
 They are rarely intended to be used for months or years at a time.
 If you rely on these drugs for an extended period of time, your body may become dependent on them.

-Extended use of a prescription drug leads to dependence, and it can also permanently change the way the brain responds to stimuli.
+Extended use of a prescription drug leads to dependence.
+It can also permanently change the way the brain responds to stimuli.
 If you try to cut back on these drugs, you might experience withdrawal symptoms.
 That’s one way to know for certain that you’re struggling with addiction and that you need help to recover.

 The Necessity of a Medical Detox

 To end an addiction, you need to stop consuming the addictive substance once and for all.
 This typically initiates withdrawal symptoms, which are often unpleasant.
 However, withdrawal symptoms aren’t just uncomfortable.
-They can also be dangerous, which is why it is so important to have medical supervision throughout detox.
+They can also be dangerous, which is why it is so important to have medical supervision throughout a prescription drug detox program.

 Depending on the drug in question, a prescription drug detox without medical help could lead to countless health risks.
 In addition to mild and more common symptoms, some patients experience rare but severe health concerns.
 It is never a good idea to try to deal with these on your own.

-With medical supervision available 24/7, a prescription drug detox is the safest way to end an addiction to prescription drugs.
-Not only will you have accountability and support, but you’ll have access to emergency medical treatment if it is needed.
-Plus, medical professionals can offer pharmacological support that can reduce pain and discomfort associated with detox.
+With medical supervision available 24/7, a prescription drug detox program is the safest way to end an addiction to prescription drugs.
+Not only will you have accountability and support, but you’ll have access to emergency medical treatment if needed.
+Plus, medical professionals can offer medication assisted treatment that can reduce pain and discomfort associated with detox.

 What to Expect From Prescription Drug Withdrawal